aboutcode-org/scancode.io/docs/custom-pipelines.rst

 ---------------------

-Built-in pipelines are located in :guilabel:`scanpipe/pipelines/` directory and registered during the ScanCode.io installation.
+Built-in pipelines are located in :guilabel:`scanpipe/pipelines/` directory and are registered during the ScanCode.io installation.

-Custom pipelines can be added as Python files ``.py`` in the directories defined in the :ref:`scancodeio_settings_pipelines_dirs` setting and will be automatically registered at runtime.
+Whereas custom pipelines are added as Python files ``.py`` in the directories defined in the :ref:`scancodeio_settings_pipelines_dirs` setting.
+Custom pipelines are registered at runtime.

 Create a Pipeline
 -----------------

-Create a new Python file ``my_pipeline.py`` in the and make sure the directory is registered in the :ref:`scancodeio_settings_pipelines_dirs` setting.
+Create a new Python file ``my_pipeline.py``, and make sure to include the full path of the new pipeline directory in the :ref:`scancodeio_settings_pipelines_dirs` setting.

 .. code-block:: python